MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-III-Federal-Motor-Carrier-Safety-Administration-Department-Transportation/subchapter-B-Federal-Motor-Carrier-Safety-Regulations/part-390-Federal-Motor-Carrier-Safety-Regulations-General/subpart-A-General-Applicability-Definitions/section-390.5T.md

 *Single-employer driver* means a driver who, in any period of 7 consecutive days, is employed or used as a driver solely by a single motor carrier.
 This term includes a driver who operates a commercial motor vehicle on an intermittent, casual, or occasional basis.

-*Special agent.* See appendix B to this subchapter - Special agents.
+*Special agent.* See appendix B to this subchapter—Special agents.

 *State* means a State of the United States and the District of Columbia and includes a political subdivision of a State.